 When new storage servers are introduced into a cluster or come online after failure, the system will rebalance the storage across the total cluster.

 Parallels Cloud Storage is the storage technology delivered with Parallels Cloud Server.
 It allows service providers to build a reliable, and highly available, distributed shared storage cluster which performs similar to a SAN.
-However, Parallels Cloud Storage is much more cost effective since it uses existing unused free disk space on your current servers.
+However, Parallels Cloud Storage is much more cost effective since it uses existing hard drives in your current servers.
 This eliminates the need for the dedicated shared storage hardware normally required by SANs and provides the lowest cost cloud storage available.
 With Parallels Cloud Storage you can store and run Parallels virtual machines and containers, eliminate VPS downtime due to HDD and RAID failures, provide high availability servers, perform instant live migration of servers between physical hosts, and scale available storage beyond the locally available disk space.